-If you’re not in possession of a valid record for your current property, you can ask your landlord to provide this.
-If they fail to do so, you can report them to the HSE.
-Failure to follow gas safety requirements is a criminal offence and the HSE has the power to issue a formal caution and may prosecute your landlord.
+If you don’t have a current copy of the Gas Safety Record (sometimes called a tenant Gas Safety Certificate), ask your landlord to provide this.
+If they’re unable to do so, you can report them to the HSE.
+Failure to follow gas safety requirements and uphold tenant gas rights is a criminal offence and the HSE can issue a formal caution and may prosecute your landlord.

 Carbon monoxide (CO) can be deadly and is especially dangerous because you can’t see, taste or smell it.
 We’d advise investing in an audible carbon monoxide alarm; you can buy one at any DIY store for around £20.
 Once it’s yours, you can take it with you wherever you go next.
 Make sure the alarm is marked BS EN 50291 and displays the British Standards Kitemark.

 As a student, you’re just like any other tenant in that your landlord must ensure that any gas appliances in the property are safe for you to use.
 Knowing your rights – and the hangover-like warning signs of carbon monoxide poisoning - might just save your life.

 If you own your own appliances, or have other specific circumstances, these may not be covered by your landlord’s legal responsibilities - find out more about your landlord's duties.

 - Learn how Gas Safe Register has responded to COVID-19 and our advice and guidance related to our new ways of working

 - Discover how you can ensure appliances are maintained by a Gas Safe registered engineer and stay aware of what to look out for

 - Find out more about ensuring your gas fire is installed and maintained by a Gas Safe registered engineer, and the warning signs which could indicate an unsafe gas fire

 - If you have a gas oven or hob in your home, ensure you know the warning signs and what to do to ensure it's safe.